-Senior Vice President of Fuels and Project Development
+Senior Vice President Program Development and Lab facilities

-Tara Neider is senior vice president of fuels and project development at TerraPower.
+Tara Neider is senior vice president of program development and lab facilities at TerraPower.
 She partners closely with the senior vice president of engineering to coordinate resources and priorities to advance the traveling wave reactor program.
 Areas of responsibility include fuel design and development, licensing, project management, engineering processes and the TerraPower Laboratory.

 Neider comes to TerraPower with more than 30 years of experience in nuclear engineering, project management and licensing.
 Previously, she worked as senior vice president of Back End Business Development and Sales at AREVA, Inc. Neider had responsibility for directing back end customer relations for AREVA in North America, developing an overall fuel and decommissioning strategy for the company, and pushing sales revenues for AREVA and AREVA subsidiary Transnuclear, Inc. to double their sales targets.